phenology/infrastructure/how_to_document/README.md

   * in github
      1. Open github in your browser, go to the repository and branch where you want to work
      2. Click on *create new file*
-     3. In the "prompt" type your folder name then */* and then README.md
+     3. In the "prompt" type your folder name then */* and then type a FILENAME, for example README.md
-     4. push the *commmit* buttom at the bottom of the page (eventually you can also add a commit message here)
+     4. push the *commmit* buttom at the bottom of the page and do not forget to use an informative (i.e. what and why) commit message

   * in bash+git
     1. `mkdir NAMEOFFOLDER`